GUDHI/gudhi-devel/src/python/doc/alpha_complex_user.rst

   the computation of filtration values can exceptionally be arbitrarily bad.
 In all cases, we still guarantee that the output is a valid filtration (faces have a filtration value no larger than their cofaces).
 * For performances reasons, it is advised to use Alpha_complex with `CGAL <installation.html#cgal>`_ :math:`\geq` 5.0.0.
-* The vertices in the output simplex tree are not guaranteed to match the order of the input points.
-One can use :func:`~gudhi.AlphaComplex.get_point` to get the initial point back.

 Example from points
 -------------------